The Gardens Mall: History

-In 2003, Federated Department Stores (owner of both Macy’s and Burdines at the time) was originally going to turn the Burdines into a Burdines-Macy’s Home & Furniture and the Macy’s into Burdines-Macy’s Men’s, Women’s and Children’s, but Forbes blocked plans for the Burdines since they obligated Federated to operate it as a department/specialty store, eventually, they settled, the original Macy’s store was expanded by 90,000 square feet in 2006 and Burdines would shutter in 2004 and was demolished in favor of a slightly expanded wing featuring a 2-story Nordstrom joining the mall’s anchor lineup, which opened to the public on March 10, 2006, Saks Fifth Avenue was also expanded by 35,000 square feet.
+In 2003, Federated Department Stores (owner of both Macy's and Burdines at the time) was originally going to turn the Burdines into a Burdines-Macy's Home & Furniture and the Macy's into Burdines-Macy's Men's, Women's and Children's, but Forbes blocked plans for the Burdines since they obligated Federated to operate it as a department/specialty store, eventually, they settled, the original Macy's store was expanded by 90,000 square feet in 2006 and Burdines would shutter in 2004 and was demolished in favor of a slightly expanded wing featuring a 2-story Nordstrom joining the mall's anchor lineup, which opened to the public on March 10, 2006, Saks Fifth Avenue was also expanded by 35,000 square feet.

 In October 2007, the mall underwent minor renovations.
 The fountain in the center was altered and the center court's garden theme was replaced with a more modern look.
 In April 2019, Macy's opened a Macy's Backstage store-within-a-store in the third floor.

 On February 29, 2024, Sears closed permanently and abruptly without liquidation, leaving 2 Sears locations remaining in Florida.

-In July 20, 2025, It was reported that Gardens Venture LLC proposed that Sears would be demolished in favor of a slightly expanded wing featuring a 2-story Dick’s House of Sport (with an outdoor field) and a relocated Arhaus Furniture (which already has an existing location in the mall near the former Sears on the 2nd floor).
+On July 20, 2025, It was reported that Gardens Venture LLC proposed that Sears would be demolished in favor of a slightly expanded wing featuring a 2-story Dick's House of Sport (with an outdoor field) and a relocated Arhaus Furniture (which already has an existing location in the mall near the former Sears on the 2nd floor).
+The project gained approval on August 6, 2026, later gained final approval on September 10, 2026, and is set to open by Spring 2028, Sears is expected to be demolished.